Landmark indirect tax reform, GST, stabilises after a rocky beginning

 It needed some great statesmanship on the part of the NDA government ably led by the then Finance Minister Arun Jaitley and mammoth effort from the CBIC, with its staff working around the clock to enable the launch of the GST on July 1, 2017.

-The initial years were not smooth with problems in return filing, technical glitches at the GSTN and constant wrangling over rates on various goods and services and compensation payment to States.
+The initial years were not smooth with problems in return filing, technical glitches at the GSTN and constant wrangling over tax rates and compensation payment to States.
 While the system has stabilised now, some changes can make it more effective.

 The achievements